What are Haemorrhoids (Piles)?

 Grade IV: Haemorrhoids prolapsed and cannot be manually reduced.

-How common are haemorrhoids?
+How common are haemorrhoids in Singapore?

 What are the causes?